 But before we write off the next two and half weeks as unproductive and inefficient, let’s press reset and take a look at what we can control, not what we’re destined to fall behind on.
 CMIT Solutions collected these five strategies to help you make the most of 2016’s encore.

+2) Embrace the chaos.
 Yes, the energy level in most offices is high right now.
-That can work against your business by distracting everyone — or it can work for you if you harness it properly.
+That can work against your business by distracting everyone—or it can work for you if you harness it properly.
 Tap into that extra level of buzz and use it to energize or excite employees.
 Call a meeting to get everyone’s insights on highlights from 2016, or leverage the joy that can spread from desk to desk after a good holiday party with a brainstorming session to tackle a difficult issue.
 Embrace the December chaos and you might just be surprised by the innovation it sparks.

+3) Leave unimportant tasks (and emails) for the new year.
 Cleaning up that perpetually overstuffed inbox might seem like the most important item on your to-do list right now, but does it really matter if it gets finished on December 30th or January 3rd?
-Similarly, rely on your email program’s flags and filters to keep only important emails that require immediate action at the top of your inbox — all those “I’ve got a great idea” messages can wait until after New Year’s Eve.
+Similarly, relying on your email program’s flags and filters to keep only important emails that require immediate action at the top of your inbox—all those “I’ve got a great idea” messages can wait until after New Year’s Eve.
 And if you have something due the week after the calendar flips to 2017, don’t try and get ambitious by moving it up to 2016.
 Focus only on the most important work over the next two weeks.